 The shrimp or prawn, finfish, fish fillet, cephalopods after preparation, shall be subject to a freezing process according to following conditions

 - the freezing process shall be carried out in appropriate equipment in such a way that the range of temperature of maximum crystallization is passed quickly.
-The freezing process shall not be regarded as complete unless and until the product temperatures has reached -180C or lower at the thermal centre after thermal stabilisation
+The freezing process shall not be regarded as complete unless and until the product temperatures have reached -180C or lower at the thermal center after thermal stabilization

 - the water used for cooking shall be of potable quality or clean seawater, which meets the same microbiological standards as potable water and is free from potential contaminants

-- frozen products shall be processed and packaged to minimise dehydration and oxidation
+- frozen products shall be processed and packaged to minimize dehydration and oxidation

 - the practice of repacking frozen products under controlled conditions which shall maintain the quality of the product, followed by the reapplication of the freezing process as defined, is permitted.